meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 RADIUS Clients MUST include the Message-Authenticator attribute in all Status-Realm-Request packets.
 Failure to do so would mean that the packets could be trivially spoofed, leading to potential denial-of-service (DoS) attacks.

 The RADIUS Client MUST include a User-Name attribute in the request.
-The "user" portion of the username SHOULD be omitted.
-The "realm" portion of the username is the target realm for the Status-Realm request.
+The User-Name attribute MUST be formatted as a Network Access Identifier (NAI), as described in RFC 7542.
+The NAI SHOULD follow the second alternative form, '"@" utf8-realm'.
+The "utf8-realm" portion of the NAI is the target realm for the Status-Realm request, and MUST follow the rules for NAI realms set out in section 2.

 RADIUS Clients that support Status-Realm-Requests SHOULD allow a user or administrator to set or configure the Count value of the Max-Hop-Count Attribute described above.
 If a different value is not indicated, the RADIUS Client SHOULD include a Max-Hop-Count attribute with a Count value of 32 in the Status-Realm-Request packet to prevent the possibility that Status-Realm-Requests will loop indefinitely.